 Then again, there was the episode at the top of Stow Hill that looks down on Belle Vue Park.
 I was with the usual contenders of JC, Hornpipe, Mr Wha and the girls when we'd scored some acid off Hodge.
 Now Hodge was as serious as the day is long and always a good target if you got your kicks out of simply ripping the piss out of somebody.
 And yes, that's exactly what JC and Magdalen did on so many occasions.
 Some time later after taking the tablets Hodge was somewhere at the bottom of the park and totally off his head with the same really strong acid that he'd given to us.
 As we were at the top we considered how we were going to get down to meet him and express our grievances.
 It was the middle of winter and there was snow as far as the eye could see.
 Taking some empty milk crates from outside a shop we used them as toboggans as we slid down the hill to meet up with Hodge at the bottom.

 "This acid is shit" proclaimed JC and I supported him with "we want our money back".
 "What about you?
 Aren't you tripping yet"? he asked the rest of us to which Magdalen replied with the most stupid look on her face "nothing".
-The whole charade went on for what seemed like an eternity and at such a time that one of us had burst into tears of laughter and the rest of us followed suit.
+The whole charade went on for what seemed like an eternity and eventually one of us had burst into tears of laughter and the rest of us followed suit.
 The truth of the matter was that we were totally fucked and there was no snow or winter.
-It was a balmy summers August night, so maybe the whole drug thing wouldn't been and maybe was OK in the winter too.
+It was a balmy summers August night.

 It must have been around the start of 1971 when I re-established my ties with Jimbo, and that in turn was to lead to a very interesting period of my life.
 JC had by then been living almost permanently in London with Magdalen since the end of the previous summer, and even though it was still basically the same crowd hanging out together in Newport it had all become a little fragmented without the previous conviction or enthusiasm as we'd had when JC was there to lead us.
 Hornpipe had become my substitute for JC.
 And time and time again we paired off to do some crazy thing or another as JC and I had in the past.
 One of those crazy things was that Hornpipe and I had got into the habit of feigning sleep on the train after a night out in Cardiff so, when the ticket collector on the 03.40 from Swansea to London jogged us for our tickets we were by then already in Reading and the next stop was London so there was no option but to go all the way.